Linuxfabrik/icingaweb2-module-director/TESTING.md

     * `icingacli director basket restore < /usr/share/icingaweb2/modules/director/test/php/library/Director/Objects/json/<object>1-renamed.json`
     * `icingacli director basket dump --name export`
 * make sure that there is only one object with the new name and same uuid present
+* if DataField: make sure that the applied variable on the Command is renamed as well

 ## Test 4: cloning with uuids